zerotacg/VoxView/README.md

 * Detector.js and Orbit Controls.js from [Three.js Examples](https://github.com/stemkoski/stemkoski.github.com) (WebGL detection and 3D manipulation controls)

-Bower and requirejs is used for dependency management and can be installed via 'npm install' if not already installed globally.
-After getting the necessary tools you can get the dependencies via bower './node_modules/.bin/bower install'.
+Bower and requirejs is used for dependency management and can be installed via ´npm install´ if not already installed globally.
+After getting the necessary tools you can get the dependencies via bower ´./node_modules/.bin/bower install´ and to create a build ´./node_modules/.bin/r.js -o build.js´ to only get a concatenated build ´./node_modules/.bin/r.js -o build.js optimize=none´.

 ## Current Status